werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Overview -->

-Werf is an Open Source CLI tool written in Go to implement your application delivery fast & easy.
+**werf** is an Open Source CLI tool written in Go to implement your application delivery fast & easy.
 To benefit from it, you just need to describe your application's configuration (how to build it and deploy it into Kubernetes) in a Git repo acting as the single source of truth.
 In short, that's what we call GitOps today.

-* Werf builds Docker images using Dockerfiles or alternative fast builder based on the custom syntax.
+* werf builds Docker images using Dockerfiles or alternative fast builder based on the custom syntax.
 It also cleans Docker registry from unused images.
-* Werf deploys your application into Kubernetes using a chart in Helm-compatible format with handy customizations and improved deploy tracking, errors detection and output.
+* werf deploys your application into Kubernetes using a chart in Helm-compatible format with handy customizations and improved deploy tracking, errors detection and output.

 While werf is not a complete CI/CD system itself, it is a tool that can be embedded into any existing CI/CD system literally "connecting the dots" to implement these practices for your application.
 We consider it a new generation of high-level CI/CD tools.